Chart Color Schemes

 Clifton - Greenmount is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Clifton - Greenmount, evaluated at the latest Census, 96.8% of dwellings were houses, with the remaining 3.2% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's figures of 92.3% houses and 7.7% other dwellings.
-Home ownership in Clifton - Greenmount was 44%, with mortgaged dwellings at 38.4% and rented ones at 17.6%.
-The median monthly mortgage repayment in the area, as of the latest data, was $1,352, higher than Non-Metro Qld's average of $1,300 but significantly lower than the national average of $1,863.
-The median weekly rent figure for Clifton - Greenmount was $250, slightly lower than Non-Metro Qld's $255 and substantially below the national figure of $375.
+Clifton - Greenmount's dwelling structure, as per the latest Census, comprised 96.8% houses and 3.3% other dwellings.
+In comparison, Non-Metro Qld had 92.3% houses and 7.6% other dwellings.
+Home ownership in Clifton - Greenmount was 44.0%, with mortgaged dwellings at 38.4% and rented ones at 17.6%.
+The median monthly mortgage repayment was $1,352, exceeding Non-Metro Qld's average of $1,300.
+The median weekly rent was $250, lower than Non-Metro Qld's figure of $255.
+Nationally, Clifton - Greenmount's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing